allouchear/cchemi/Readme.md

 How to install it
 =================

-Download  cchemiBinLinux64 and  save it
+Download  cchemiBinLinux64 and  save it.
-Type :
+Under a terminal, type :
 mv cchemiBinLinux64 cchemi
 chmod u+x cchemi